USPTO Examiner FANG MICHAEL YIMING - Art Unit 3798

 Executive Summary

-Examiner FANG, MICHAEL YIMING works in Art Unit 3798 and has examined 27 patent applications in our dataset.
-With an allowance rate of 66.7%, this examiner has a below-average tendency to allow applications.
-Applications typically reach final disposition in approximately 53 months.
+Examiner FANG, MICHAEL YIMING works in Art Unit 3798 and has examined 41 patent applications in our dataset.
+With an allowance rate of 56.1%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 50 months.

 Allowance Patterns

-Examiner FANG, MICHAEL YIMING's allowance rate of 66.7% places them in the 30% percentile among all USPTO examiners.
-This examiner has a below-average tendency to allow applications.
+Examiner FANG, MICHAEL YIMING's allowance rate of 56.1% places them in the 17% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns